-Madoo is proud to host a variety of distinguished professionals in the fields of horticulture, design, landscape architecture, as well as visual art, music and literature, through our lectures.
+Madoo is proud to host a variety of distinguished professionals in the fields of landscape architecture, horticulture and design, as well as visual art, music and literature, through our lectures.
 Our annual winter lecture series provides an opportunity for members of the community to learn, gain inspiration, and connect through engaging dialogues with our esteemed panelists.
-Madoo in Manhattan, the annual Robert Dash Garden Design lecture, is both an important fundraiser to support programming and preservation of the magical gardens at Madoo and part of our broader outreach.
-Be sure to visit our events page for updates to Madoo in Manhattan in 2020!
+Madoo in Manhattan, the annual Robert Dash Garden Design lecture, supports our educational programming and preservation of the magical gardens at Madoo.
+Be sure to visit our events page for information about Madoo in Manhattan!

 We are excited to announce our much anticipated winter lecture series, presented on three Sundays in February, March, and April at noon.
 This year’s theme is New Perspectives, as we hear from a new generation of gardeners at established public gardens, and how these young horticulturalists are transforming their institutions.